 The result may look unreadable.
 Now let’s open it in Microsoft Excel to finish the report.

 Open Microsoft Excel.
-Then click open file.
+Then click the open file button.
 Open the extraction result.
 Don’t forget to change the file type to all files.

 Excel will open file import wizard.

-In first step, leave the format as delimited.
+In the first step, leave the format as delimited.
 Click next.

-The second step is the important step.
-Change the delimiters to comma.
-And change the text qualifier to single quotation mark.
+The second step is an important step.
+Change the delimiters to the comma.
+And change the text qualifier to a single quotation mark.